 A key feature of the law is the qui tam (or whistleblower) provision under which an individual or entity (known as a “relator”) with knowledge of fraud against the Government may file a lawsuit under seal on behalf of the United States.
 If the case is successful, the relator can share in the Government’s monetary recovery and recover attorney’s fees and costs from the defendant.
 Congress hoped that creating these monetary incentives, along with provisions protecting whistleblowers from reprisal or retaliation would encourage whistleblowers to come forward and also would incentivize private lawyers to commit legal resources to representing whistleblowers in prosecuting fraud on the Government’s behalf.

-The FCA has been highly successful as a public-private partnership: as of the end of 2018, Government recoveries have exceeded $59 billion following 1986 amendments that strengthened the FCA, with rewards to whistleblowers totaling billions of dollars.
+The FCA has been highly successful as a public-private partnership: as of the end of 2018, Government recoveries have exceeded $59 billion following 1986 amendments that strengthened the False Claims Act, with rewards to whistleblowers totaling billions of dollars.

 The FCA is written broadly, with the aim of reaching all types of fraud that might result in financial loss to the United States.
-It creates liability for any person (or entity) who does any of the following:
+It identifies seven violations, any of which is a violation of the False Claims Act.

 The United States may recover up to three times the damages caused to the Government by the fraud plus a sizeable civil penalty for each violation.
-While the FCA references a penalty of between $5,000 and $10,000, it is indexed to inflation; by 2019, the maximum penalty had increased to $22,363 per violation.
+While the False Claims Act references a penalty of between $5,000 and $10,000, it is indexed to inflation; by June 2020, False Claims Act penalties ranged from $11,665 to $23,331 per violation.

-While the FCA is an anti-fraud law that requires a “knowing” violation, it does not require proof that the fraudster had a specific intent to defraud the Government.
-Rather, the FCA provides that the terms ‘knowing’ and ‘knowingly’ simply mean that a person:
+While the False Claims Act is an anti-fraud law that requires a “knowing” violation, it does not require proof that the fraudster had a specific intent to defraud the Government.
+Rather, the False Claims Act provides that the terms ‘knowing’ and ‘knowingly’ simply mean that a person:

 A whistleblower may be barred from bringing or maintaining a qui tam complaint under certain circumstances.
 The two most important restrictions are known as the “first to file rule” and the “public disclosure bar.”